CTF-handbooks/map-tester-handbook/HANDBOOK.md

 > Sometimes you may not know where your Minetest folder is on some operating systems.
 Going to the `About` section in Minetest and pressing the `Open User Data Directory` button should lead you there.

-- You have now retrieved the required map folder!
+- You have now retrieved the map folder!

 > Make sure that the map has all the required files as stated in [What do the folders and files mean?](https://github.com/CTF-Handbooks/map-tester-handbook/blob/main/tester-handbook.md#2-what-do-the-folders-and-files-mean).
 If not, then drop a message regarding it in the PR if not addressed by others already.